github/codeql/docs/codeql/writing-codeql-queries/debugging-data-flow-queries-using-partial-flow.rst

 Checking sources and sinks
 --------------------------

 Initially, you should make sure that the ``source`` and ``sink`` definitions contain what you expect.
 If either the ``source`` or ``sink`` is empty then there can never be any data flow.
 The easiest way to check this is using quick evaluation in CodeQL for VS Code.
 Select the text ``node instanceof MySource``, right-click, and choose "CodeQL: Quick Evaluation".
 This will evaluate the highlighted text, which in this case means the set of sources.
-For more information, see :ref:`Analyzing your projects <
-.. _running-a-specific-part-of-a-query-or-library>` in the CodeQL for VS Code help.
+For more information, see :ref:`Analyzing your projects <running-a-specific-part-of-a-query-or-library>` in the CodeQL for VS Code help.

 If both source and sink definitions look good then we will need to look for missing flow steps.